armory/docs/content/en/borealis/borealis-automate/_index.md

 ## GitHub Actions

-Armory has a GitHub action available on the marketplace for integrating Project Borealis with your GitHub repo.
-For more information, see the [repo](https://github.com/armory/cli-deploy-action) or the [Borealis Deployment GitHub Action page]({{< ref "borealis-gh-action" >}}).
+You can use Armory's Project Borealis Deployment Action to integrate Project Borealis with your GitHub repo.
+For more information, see the [Project Borealis Deployment Action repo](https://github.com/armory/cli-deploy-action) or the {{< linkWithTitle "borealis-gh-action.md" >}} page.

 ## Jenkins

 Jenkins supports invoking a CLI as a step in a pipeline.

 ## Tekton